JMC Awards and Accolades

 William Randolph Hearst Foundation Journalism Awards

 Known as the “Pulitzer Prize of collegiate journalism,” the Hearst Foundation honors both individuals and programs.
-JMC ranked 12th in the nation (first in Ohio) when combining all categories, also earning the following distinction:
+JMC ranked among the top 20 programs in the nation (first in Ohio) when combining all categories, also earning the following national distinction: